Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

 In Fig.~\ref{fig:seen_acc}, we show the results in each seen domain along the lifelong learning process.
 Without the help of text semantics, SFT achieves inferior results in each domain.
-What's worse, when adapting to new domains, it forgets previously acquired knowledge dramatically.
-Thanks to the consistent and compact text semantics, our proposed method can accumulate new knowledge while the loss of previously acquired knowledge is significantly reduced.
-We also observe a slight performance improvement on the LTCC dataset when training on PRCC at step 4 compared with step 3, and for our proposed method, the final R-1 at step 4 is even higher than that at step 2.
+Worse still, when adapting to new domains, it forgets previously acquired knowledge dramatically.
+Thanks to the consistent and compact text semantics, \textit{Teata} can accumulate new knowledge while significantly reducing the loss of previously acquired knowledge.
+We also observe a slight performance improvement on the LTCC dataset when training on PRCC at step 4 compared with step 3.
+For \textit{Teata}, the final R-1 accuracy at step 4 is even higher than at step 2.
 We argue that since both PRCC and LTCC are cloth-changing datasets, the model tends to learn cloth-irrelevant identity representations on them.
-Therefore, the learned cloth-irrelevant identity clues on PRCC are useful in improving the discriminative ability of pedestrians with clothing changes on LTCC.
-Our proposed $Teata$ exhibits a smoother forgetting trend in performance, showing its effectiveness in transferring and accumulating knowledge.
+Therefore, the learned cloth-irrelevant identity clues on PRCC are useful in improving the discriminative ability for pedestrians with clothing changes on LTCC. \textit{Teata} exhibits a smoother forgetting trend in performance, showcasing its effectiveness in transferring and accumulating knowledge.